 Cast iron conditioner

 Veggie oil is perfectly OK to use.
 However, I started using some actual cast iron conditioner when I was putting my cookware away for a longer period of time because it doesn’t “go bad” as the vegetable oil will sometimes.
 And I’ve found that it doesn’t get sticky like a build-up of vegetable oil will at times, either.
 I’ve ended up using the cast iron conditioner more regularly now because I like the finish it puts on the cookware.
 This is a personal preference thing, and I still use the veggie oil at times, but give this stuff a try if you haven’t yet

 A lid holder or a good clean rock

 When you check your food around a campfire, you don’t want to set your dutch oven lid down in the dirt, then put it back on the food.
 After a while, there may be enough extra grit in the food that someone will notice.
 If you have a nice clean rock to set it on, that can work.
 But you don’t always have that luxury.
 There are a few accessories that you can keep with you that will do the job nicely.
 Lodge makes a lid holder, but this one is pretty much the same thing for a little less money.
+Besides holding your lid, you can use this to place a skillet over the coals for cooking.
 You can also get the CampMaid kickstand, which is a lid lifter AND a stand to hold the lid while not in use.

 The links above are my Amazon affiliate links, but these are the accessories that I use all the time.
 There are other accessories that I use for convenience at times, but these are the essentials.
 Leave a comment below, and let us know what items you find indispensable when you cook over a fire.